-- L. Salvage yards unless established in accordance with the Jefferson County Salvage Yard Ordinance. - M. Heavy industrial uses listed in Section 5.6(B) of this Ordinance are permitted only in the Industrial - Commercial District and require approval via the Development Review System.
+- L. Salvage yards unless established in accordance with the Jefferson County Salvage Yard Ordinance. - M. Heavy industrial uses listed in Section 5.6B and Appendix C , Principal Permitted Uses Table of this Ordinance are permitted only in the Industrial-Commercial District and the Major Industrial District and require approval via the Development Review System. - N. No above ground chemical storage tanks shall be permitted within an area defined by one (1) mile upstream of any public water intake and within one-quarter (1/4) mile of any waterway serving the public water intake; provided, however, that agricultural tanks that are regulated by WV Code Chapter 19 are exempt from this provision.